Holm Island

 Holm Island is an island in the River Thames in England on the reach above Penton Hook Lock, near Staines.
 It is on the Buckinghamshire bank, just upstream of Hollyhock Island.

-A house on it known as "The Nest" was used as a hideaway by the future Edward VIII and Wallis Simpson during the 1930s.
+It is privately owned, and has a 5 bedroom 5000 sq ft house - which was marketed for sale at £3m in August 2025 along with Hollyhock Island.
+On the nextdoor, smaller island of Hollyhock was once a house known as "The Nest", which was used as a hideaway by the future Edward VIII and Wallis Simpson during the 1930s.

+The island regularly floods, and the house built has been designed with a ground floor of void spaces designed to allow the flow of water if and when the island floods.
+When marketed for sale, it was shared that any future owner might wish to transform the existing house or demolish and re-build a flood-resiliant or eco-ambphibious house.